-Government Budget Value in Brazil averaged -19876.86 BRL Million from 1998 until 2022, reaching an all time high of 84061 BRL Million in January of 2022 and a record low of -210161 BRL Million in June of 2020.
+Government Budget Value in Brazil averaged -20223.46 BRL Million from 1998 until 2023, reaching an all time high of 84061.23 BRL Million in January of 2022 and a record low of -210161.02 BRL Million in June of 2020.
 This page provides the latest reported value for - Brazil Government Budget Value - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Brazil Government Budget Value - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.
+Brazil Government Budget Value - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

 Government Budget Value in Brazil is expected to be -52800.00 BRL Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Brazil Government Budget Value is projected to trend around -69077.00 BRL Million in 2024 and -70201.00 BRL Million in 2025, according to our econometric models.